 Yes, all telecom services providers are required to have written contracts with their customers in Egypt.
-These written contracts are required to follow the form approved by the NTRA and covering, inter alia:
+These written contracts are required to follow the form approved by the NTRA and cover, inter alia:

-- type of services that are subject to the customer agreement; - confidentiality requirement for the customers' data and communications; - terms of payments including interest, administrative fees, tax and any other burdens; - duration and its renewal; - · rights in case of default or termination; and - the agreement is personal and may not be assigned to any third party without the approval of the licensed telecoms provider.
+- the type of services that are subject to the customer agreement; - the confidentiality requirement for the customers' data and communications; - the terms of payment including interest, administrative fees, tax and any other burdens; - the duration and its renewal; - rights in case of default or termination; and - the agreement is personal and may not be assigned to any third party without the approval of the licensed telecoms provider.

-Any violation to the requirements above will result in a penalty from the NTRA as per the Penalties Regulation.
+Any violation of the requirements above will result in a penalty from the NTRA as per the Penalties Regulation.
 For example, in 2016, the NTRA imposed a penalty of 250,000 Egyptian pounds to Etisalat Misr for not complying with this mandatory requirement.